 Only in Portland, with the city’s Keep Portland Weird culture, could an actual carpet become such.
-Matter of fact, the PDX Carpet was even named Grand Marshal for the annual Rose Festival Starlight Parade in 2015.
+As a matter of fact, the PDX Carpet was even named Grand Marshal for the annual Rose Festival Starlight Parade in 2015.

 Wrap your head around that for a second, or better yet, wrap your feet around it.
 A carpet served as a Grand Marshal, for a parade.
 Why wouldn’t people want to travel to the City of Roses?
 Portland is more Portlandia than Portlandia is Portland.